Junqing-Yang/MAST/README.md

 # MAST

 This is the code of "MAST: Video Polyp Segmentation with a Mixture-Attention Siamese Transformer".
-It's coming soon.

 ## Prediction